 Why Does Your Ex Want to Be Your Friend?

-Whether you have ended the relationship or it was he or she who decided to end it, you may be surprised by his reaction to ask you to continue seeing each other, but only as friends.
+Whether you ended the relationship or it was your partner who decided to end it, you may be surprised when they react by asking you to continue seeing each other, but only as friends.
 If you’ve asked yourself the question, “Why does my ex want to be my friend?” and you do not have an answer, keep reading this article.

-Being friends with an ex: Myth or reality?
+Being friends with an ex: myth or reality?

-Maybe you’ve seen it in a movie, a series or a book … but very little in real life.
+Maybe you’ve seen it in a movie, a series or a book … but very rarely in real life.
 Being friends with our former partners does not seem like a viable idea.
 Why?
 Well, because there are many feelings at stake and probably one or both of you will end up getting hurt.

 Visit this article: Four Situations When It’s a Good Idea to Get Back Together with Your Ex